 - Check for dirt, scratches, parasites, excessive wax, or discharge.

 - Working up a bit and give them a good sniff and Sniff around the scratchy ear for all that unpleasant odour.

 - Moisten a cotton ball with mineral oil or normal saline and gently wipe out the ears, going no deeper than the first knuckle on your finger.

 - Overcleaning can lead to maceration of the epithelium, preventing the restoration of the self-cleaning mechanism and so perpetuating the otitis.

 - If your dog’s ear is difficult to clean or if it contains a lot of packed debris.
 It may need to be flushed.
 At times, an anaesthetic is required to perform this procedure.
 The Vet is the solution.

 So, PAW PARENTS, it is mandatory to have your dog evaluated if he or she is showing signs of an ear infection.
 Follow your vet’s treatment recommendations regarding the length of treatment and medications.
 Effective treatment early in the disease process and identification of the underlying cause will provide the best outcome for your dog and make it SCRATCH FREE!

 We hope you found the above information useful about why do dogs scratch their ears.
 Please do share any other information that I might have missed that you might know of or your personal experiences or questions regarding why do dogs scratch their ears with us in the comments section below.

-Wish you a great day ahead and lots of love to the lovely pets everywhere.
-Stay safe.
+Wish you a great day ahead and lots of love for the lovely pets everywhere.